Topological effect on order-disorder transitions in U(1) sigma models: Introduction

-The paper is organized as follows.
-The next section introduces a 3D vortex loop model, where loop segments interact via the $1/|r|$ Coulomb interaction.
-We first develop a perturbative RG theory of the vortex loop model [section III], and study the loop model with the Berry phase term by the RG theory [section IV].
-Firstly, we argue that the proliferation of the polarized vortex loops helps to develop the spatially anisotropic coherence of the U(1) order parameter [Section IVA].
-Later, we derive the functional RG equations of the loop model with the Berry phase term [section IVB, C, D, and E], and analyze the RG equations with approximations [section IVF, and G].
-In section IVG, numerical solutions of the RG equation show that the characteristic vortex-loop size is divergent along the topological ($x_0$) direction near the transition point, while the vortex-loop size within the other directions remains finite.
-In terms of a duality mapping to the 3D type-II superconductors under the magnetic field, we also argue that a global phase diagram of the U(1) sigma model with the 1D Berry phase term must have the intermediate quasi-disorder phase between ordered and disorder phases [section V].
-Appendices cover other topics useful in understanding the main text.
-In Appendix A, we discuss a linear confining potential between two end points of an open vortex line, and a form of associated dipole-dipole interaction.
-Appendix B and C provide supplemental details for the RG equations and analyses in Section IV.
+The rest of the paper is organized as follows.
+In the next section, we introduce a 3D vortex loop model, where loop segments interact via the $1/|r|$ Coulomb interaction.
+In section III, we develop a perturbative RG theory of the vortex loop model without the 1D Berry phase term.
+In section IV, we study the loop model with the Berry phase term by the RG theory.
+In section IVA, we first argue that the proliferation of the polarized vortex loops helps to develop the spatially anisotropic coherence of the U(1) phase variable.
+In section IVB and IVC, we derive the functional RG equations of the loop model with the Berry phase term.
+In section IVD, we approximate the functional RG equations into simpler equations.
+In section IVE, we show numerical solutions of the approximate RG equations.
+Thereby, we demonstrate that the characteristic vortex-loop size is divergent along the topological ($x_0$) direction near the order-disorder transition point, while the vortex-loop size along the other directions remains finite [Fig.~\ref{Fig0}(a)].
+In Section V, we employ a duality-mapping argument and argue that a global phase diagram of the U(1) sigma model with the 1D Berry phase term must have the intermediate quasi-disordered phase between ordered and disordered phases [Fig.~\ref{Fig0}(b)].
+The appendices cover useful details for understanding the main text.
+In Appendix A, we discuss a linear confining potential between two endpoints of an open vortex line, and a form of associated dipolar interaction.
+Appendices B, C, and D derive the renormalizations of the fugacity parameter, Berry phase term, and three types of the Coulombic potentials, respectively.
+Appendix E explains details of the approximation used in Section IVD.